storageos/storageos.github.io/_docs/applications/wordpress.md

    ```

 1. Setup WordPress server using wp network overlay and publish to default port
 80 on public facing IPs of Swarm nodes.
-You will need to sync all the different
+You will need to sync the different
-instances of WordPress with the same salt to make sure the session management
+WordPress instances with the same salt to ensure correct session management.
-operates correctly.

    ```bash
    docker service create \